owickstrom/wickstrom.tech/src/_posts/2017-09-24-pandoc-beamer-graphviz.md

 author: Oskar Wickström
 category: programming
 tags: ["automation", "presentation", "pandoc", "make", "latex"]
-excerpt: |
-    Writing technical presentations that include code samples and diagrams can a tedious task of copying, pasting, and fixing errors.
-This article demonstrates a setup that automates the process and lets you focus on your creative process.
+excerpt: "Writing technical presentations with code and diagrams can be a tedious task of copying, pasting, and fixing errors.
+This article demonstrates a setup that lets you focus on your creative process."
 ---

 Writing technical presentations that include code samples and diagrams